“We know that whoever is born of God does not sin; but he who has been born of God keeps himself, and the wicked one

 Conversion is a result of the new nature indwelling the Christian.
 That is why accepting Christ is so revolutionary.
 God puts into the believer a dynamic new bearing and attitude of life.

 The new nature/capacity of the believer makes a powerful claim on us.
 It makes compelling demands on the direction of his life.
-There is no way that we can become a Christian and not significantly change our way of life.
+There is no way to become a Christian and not significantly change our way of life.

-Every truly born again person has the capacity to meet temptation and the wiles of the Devil.
+Every truly born again person has the capacity to meet temptation and the wiles of the devil.
 His new life in Christ makes him abhor sin.
-This does not imply that he will be sinless but that the new divine capacity within him cannot sin and moves him to resist sin.
+This capacity does not imply that he will be sinless but that the new divine capacity within him cannot sin and moves him to resist sin.

 The ability to resist sin lies within every Christian.
 We do not master sin personally, but we have the nature of the Master over sin dwelling within us.
 By imparting His nature to us, we have a whole new capacity for life.
 That capacity cannot sin because it is absolute as an entity from God Himself.
 God cannot sin, and anything that He gives is perfect.

-The Christian sins by his old nature or his sin capacity.
-The believer doesn’t need to follow the dictates of his sin nature.
+The Christian sins by his old nature or sin capacity.
+The believer doesn’t need to follow the dictates of his sinful nature.
 The only way a Christian can sin is to allow the old nature to dominate the new nature.